aangelopoulos/conformal_classification/README.md

 The notebook will lead you through constructing predictive sets from a pretrained model.
 You can also visualize examples from ImageNet along with their corresponding `RAPS` sets and play with the regularization parameters.

-You can access the colab by clicking the shield below.
+You can access the Colab by clicking the shield below.

 <p align="center">